cyrill-martin/telegram-test-bot/README.md

 ### Local Development

-- A registered Telegram bot and it's token
+- A registered Telegram bot and its token
 - Python 3
 - Possibility to create a Python virtual environment
 - Git